May Offensive: Background

 Unlike the original Tet Offensive which sought to seize nearly every major city in South Vietnam in the hope of provoking a general uprising among the population, the new offensive only involved an assault on Saigon with other towns and cities being harassed by mortars, rockets and artillery fire.
-Approximately 60,000 PAVN/VC soldiers would take part in the offensive including 30 PAVN infantry regiments, 4 artillery regiments, 3 composite PAVN/VC infantry regiments and 10 VC provincial infantry battalions.
+Approximately 60,000 PAVN/VC soldiers would take part in the offensive including 30 PAVN infantry regiments, four artillery regiments, three composite PAVN/VC infantry regiments and ten VC provincial infantry battalions.
 The major targets would be Saigon and Đông Hà near the Vietnamese Demilitarized Zone (DMZ).
 Regimental-strength operations were planned in Bình Định and Kon Tum Provinces.

-On 19 April the PAVN chief political officer of Sub-Region 1, Lt.
-Col. Tran Van Dac, surrendered to South Vietnamese forces in Bình Dương Province.
+On 19 April, the PAVN chief political officer of Sub-Region 1, Lieutenant colonel Tran Van Dac, surrendered to South Vietnamese forces in Bình Dương Province.
 Dac revealed that the PAVN/VC planned to attack Saigon and other targets across the country at the end of April.
-After 2 days of questioning, U.S. and South Vietnamese intelligence concluded that Dac was telling the truth and his information and other signals and human intelligence led COMUSMACV General William Westmoreland to advise his senior commanders that another offensive was imminent and instruct them to move forces back to defend Saigon.
-News of Dac's defection leaked within days and the Politburo decided to proceed with the offensive given that Dac's knowledge was limited to the planned attacks on Saigon but to delay the start of the offensive by 1 week, other than around the DMZ, in the hope that the Allies would think the Saigon attack had been cancelled and lower their guard.
+After two days of questioning, US and South Vietnamese intelligence concluded that Dac was telling the truth and his information and other signals and human intelligence led COMUSMACV General William Westmoreland to advise his senior commanders that another offensive was imminent and instruct them to move forces back to defend Saigon.
+News of Dac's defection leaked within days and the Politburo decided to proceed with the offensive given that Dac's knowledge was limited to the planned attacks on Saigon, but to delay the start of the offensive by one week, other than around the DMZ, in the hope that the Allies would think the Saigon attack had been cancelled and lower their guard.